PythWare/Dynasty-Warriors-2-Visual-Guider/README.md

 The US version of Dynasty Warriors 2.

+If you update to a new version of Visual Guider, delete your backups folder that Visual Guider creates for stages before running the new version and make sure any file mods you have enabled are disabled because Version 1.4 of Visual Guider changes backup/mod creation by expanding the mod file format to include master list data.

 # Credits

 Credit goes to Michael, Passion Wagon, Aurvi, and The Tempest for documentation with Stage/Morale Data.
+Credit also goes to Michael for documentation on model, motion/moveset, and color values.
+Michael gave permission for me to include his lists of documentation in Visual Guider so credit goes to him for the model, motion/moveset, and army color values/strings.

 I only take credit for the code and design of Visual Guider.
 Michael, Passion Wagon, Aurvi, and The Tempest have helped a lot with understanding Stage Data.

 # Quick Guide Usage